DUNE/computing-training-basics/_episodes/06-intro-art-larsoft.md

 ~~~
 {: .source}
+Note added November 22, 2023: The construct “TMPDIR=/tmp lar …” defines the environment variable TMPDIR only for the duration of the subsequent command on the line.
+This is needed for the tutorial example because the mcc12 gen stage copies a 2.9 GB file (see below – it’s the one we had to copy over to CERN) to /var/tmp using ifdh’s default temporary location.
+But the dunegpvm machines as of November 2023 seem to rarely have 2.9 GB of space in /var/tmp and you get a “no space left on device” error.
+The newer prod4 versions of the fcls point to a newer version of the beam particle generator that can stream this file using XRootD instead of copying it with ifdh.
+But the streaming flag is turned off by default in the prod4 fcl for the version of dunesw used in this tutorial, and so this is the minimal solution.
 #### Running at CERN

 This example puts all files in a subdirectory of your home directory.
 There is an input file for the ProtoDUNE-SP beamline simulation that is copied over and you need to point the generation job at it.
 The above sequence of commands will work at CERN if you have a Fermilab grid proxy, but not everyone signed up for the tutorial can get one of these yet, so we copied the necessary file over and adjusted a fcl file to point at it.
 It also runs faster with the local copy of the input file than the above workflow which copies it.